Client Bill of Rights and Responsibilities

 - Be treated with respect, dignity, courtesy, and fairness without discrimination by all pharmacy staff.

 - Refuse treatment within the confines of the law, and to be informed of the consequences of refusing treatment.
+You also have the right to revoke or dis-enroll at any time.

 - Receive services from personnel who are qualified including a registered pharmacist, nurse, or pharmacy technician.